Moore space (algebraic topology)

 In algebraic topology, a branch of mathematics, Moore space is the name given to a particular type of topological space that is the homology analogue of the Eilenberg–Maclane spaces of homotopy theory, in the sense that it has only one nonzero homology (rather than homotopy) group.

+The study of Moore spaces was initiated by John Coleman Moore in 1954.